sudarshan87-wab/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 Congrats, you have just defined the first model of our real estate app!
 However, the changes have not yet been applied to the database.
 To do so, you must add the `-u real_estate` argument to the server start-up command and restart the server.
-The :option:`-u <odoo-bin --update>` argument tells the server to update the specified modules at start-up.
+The :option:`-u <odoo-bin --update>` argument instructs the server to update the specified modules at start-up.

 .. _tutorials/server_framework_101/inspect_sql_table: